Curriculum Vitae

 beyond the symbolic for 15 players

-Commisioned by the Ensemble Intercontemporain (initiative Nicholas Snowman) and performed by them at the Theâtre du Rond Point in Paris in 1982.
+Commisioned by the Ensemble Intercontemporain (initiative Nicholas Snowman) and performed by them at the Theâtre du Rond Point in Paris in March 1982.
 The conductor was Sylvain Cambreling.
 Harrison Birtwistle, Pierre Boulez and Karlheinz Stockhausen were in the audience. |

 1979